 Grape hyacinths (also known as muscari) are small spring-blooming bulbs, so named because of their tight little flower clusters that resemble grapes.
 Although the Muscari genus was previously categorized in the Liliaceae family (which also contains true hyacinths), it is now considered to be part of the Asparagaceae, or asparagus family.
-Look at other members of this family to observe superficial similarities: lily-of-the-valley, brodiaea lily, and asparagus plants also have flowering umbels that emerge from a central stalk.
-Some gardeners describe the tightly packed florets of grape hyacinths as looking like an upside down vase on a stem.
-In most varieties, each floret looks like a little grape on a short stem, with dozens of these little stems attached to a central stalk.
+Look at other members of this family to observe superficial similarities: Lily-of-the-valley, brodiaea lily, and asparagus plants all have flowering umbels that emerge from a central stalk.

 Grape Hyacinth Care

-After grape hyacinths are finished blooming, they produce circular green seed pods that can linger well into summer.
-Remove these pods when the blooms are finished to allow the plant to direct its energy into the following year’s blooms.
+After your grape hyacinths are finished blooming, they'll produce circular green seed pods that can linger well into summer.
+Remove these pods when the blooms are finished to allow the plant to direct its energy into the following year’s flowers.
 You can also shear the foliage when it starts to yellow.

-Unlike many spring blooming bulbs, muscari bulbs produce grass-like foliage late in the summer or early fall. this foliage should be left in place until the plants finish blooming in the spring.
-You must leave this foliage in place to nourish the plant; only during the onset of summer dormancy is it okay to remove the leaves until new foliage appears once more.
+Unlike many spring-blooming bulbs, grape hyacinths also produce a flush of grass-like foliage late in the summer or early fall. this foliage should be left in place until the plants finish blooming the following spring.
+This foliage helps nourish the plant; only during the onset of summer dormancy is it okay to remove the leaves until new foliage appears once more.

 Grape Hyacinth Varieties